Last Updated on

 Kids are like baby giraffes.
 They’re cute, but they’re also hopelessly clumsy and messy as all get-out.
 So you need to buy a camera that will stand up to being dropped all the time, getting clogged with peanut butter and jelly, and getting dragged through the mud and dirt in the playground.

 This is always something to consider when buying electronics, but this is even more important when buying something for your child.
 Besides breaking things, kids love to de-commit from things.
 Whether it’s through a lack of interest, a short attention span, or just a desire to try something new, kids are constantly ditching hobbies.
-One of the best video cameras for kids are going to have different price points than one of the best action cameras for kids.
+One of the best video cameras for kids is going to have different price points than one of the best action cameras for kids.

-Because of this, you don’t want to sink too much money into a camera, at least not up front.
+Because of this, you don’t want to sink too much money into a camera, at least not upfront.
 If they show a sustained interest, you might want to consider upgrading at a later date.
 There’s also another hazard: no matter how durable the camera end up buying is, there’s still a good chance your child breaks it, so you don’t want to hand your kid a $1,000 camera right off the bat.

 3. Your Child’s Skill Level